bheinks/house-party-backend/README.md

 docker exec -it virtual-bartender-web-1 python manage.py createsuperuser
 ```

-Open http://127.0.0.1:8000 in your browser and sign in with your new user.
+Open the admin panel at http://127.0.0.1:8000 and sign in with your new user.

-## Usage
+## To-do
+- Admin console documentation
+- API documentation
+- Better error handling
+- Drink item filtering
+- Ability to categorize orders under "Events"
+- Redis support